 Versatility

 Ideally, sandals are fashionable and functional.
 When we’re in the market for a new pair of slides, we look for something that is equal parts cute and comfortable.
-Additionally, we want our sandals to have a decent amount of grip for the times when we ask for a little more out of my footwear.
-Finally, we want shoes that fair well in water, because with our lifestyles, it’s only a matter of time until they get wet.
+Additionally, we want our sandals to have a decent amount of grip for the times when we ask for a little more out of our footwear.

 Traction

 When it comes to beach sandals, traction isn’t as important as say hiking sandals, but it’s still something to consider.
 If you wear your sandals to the beach, they’ll likely get wet, so you’ll want something that performs well on wet and slippery surfaces.
-Additionally, if you’re someone who regularly treks to their surf spot and must navigate some trails in order to get there, then you’ll want some traction to help you get there.
-If you simply park in the parking lot at your local surf spot and paddle straight out, then traction may not be as high on your priority list when purchasing a new pair of slides.
+Additionally, if you’re someone who regularly treks to their surf spot and must navigate some trails in order to get there, then you’ll want some traction to help you.

-Some sandals are fixed, where others have straps that allow you to adjust them and customize your fit.
-If we’re doing easy and short walks, we typically prefer fixed sandals, as they’re easier to slip in an out of.
+Some sandals are fixed, whereas others have straps that allow you to adjust them and customize your fit.
+If we’re doing easy and short walks, we typically prefer fixed sandals, as they’re easier to slip in and out of.
 But, if you plan on navigating some trickier or slippery terrain, adjustable sandals can come and handy as you can really get them fitted to your foot and don’t have to worry about them slipping off.

 Sustainable Features